hasselmonians/pippin/README.md

 # PIpPiN (PoInt Process Neuron) Package
 - Matlab package for analyzing various receptive fields and linking them to a neural spike train via a generalized linear model framework.

-- Acts as an extension of the CMBHOME toolbox.
+- Acts as an extension of the CMBHOME toolbox (currently, though this should be generalized within the constructor).

+# TODO:
+- Autoregressive (eg rhythmicity)
+- LFP
+    - Phase
+    - Amplitude
+    - cross frequency?